 No. Currently, there are no limits on worker nodes per cluster.
 Our free service allows registering clusters with any number of worker nodes.

-We are pretty active in the CloudCasa Forums and are happy to hear from you!
+We actively monitor the CloudCasa Forum and are happy to hear from you!
+You can also contact us via email at email@example.com.

 The default is once an hour, but there are ways to get around it.
-For more information, reach out to us through the CloudCasa Forums.
+For more information, reach out to us through the CloudCasa Forum.

 Our free service limits data retention to 30 days.
-If this precludes you from benefiting from our service, let us know through the CloudCasa Forums.
+If this precludes you from benefiting from our service, let us know through the CloudCasa Forum.

 While use of CloudCasa is free, we do have a Fair Use Policy that reserves our right to prevent abuse of our complimentary services.
 We hope that a good experience with CloudCasa will encourage customers to look at our other services and product offerings that address their more complex needs.